anthony-lamelas/OnTime/README.md

 1. Copy the `.env.example` file and rename it to `.env`.
 2. The default `.env` is already pre-configured for local Docker development.
 It contains the local connection string for PostgreSQL (`postgresql://postgres:postgres@localhost:5433/ontime`) and a default `SECRET_KEY` for JWT tokens.

+### 4. Set up the Frontend

+The frontend map application runs on React and Vite.
+You'll need to set up the Mapbox integration for it to render correctly.
+Ensure that you have npm installed.

+1. Navigate to the `frontend` directory:
+    ```bash
+    cd frontend
+    ```
+2. Install the JavaScript dependencies:
+    ```bash
+    npm install
+    ```
+3. Create your environment file by copying the example:
+    ```bash
+    cp .env.example .env
+    ```
+4. Open the newly created `frontend/.env` file and replace `your_mapbox_public_token_here` with a real Mapbox Public Token.

 ---

 ## Running the Application Locally